divyanshag20/Dunnig_Kruger_effect/README.md

 Main file is Grammar Analyses.ipynb

-Data_export.xlsx is the excel file which contains the random generated data of 4000 students
+Data_export.xlsx is the excel file which contains the data of test students

-Data_generation.ipynb is the code for the data generation

 For the performance dependent model